celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 Celo Gold can be used to participate in validator elections.
 Validators play a critical role in the Celo protocol, determining which transactions get applied and producing new blocks.
 Selecting organizations that operate well-run infrastructure to perform this role effectively is essential for the long-term success of Celo networks.

+ can lock a balance at a `LockedGold` smart contract and then use that to place votes for **Validator Groups**.

 Groups are intermediaries between voters and validators:

 Every validator group has **members**, an ordered list of candidate validators.

 Max number of votes